Because I grew up

 - 13 Therefore, let us no longer judge one another.
 Instead decide never to put a stumbling block or pitfall in the way of your brother or sister.

 Each of us individually answers to God.
 Your spouse does; your kids do.
-They’re not under some unbiblical “umbrella of protection,” in which you advocate for them instead of Jesus, or you guide them instead of the Holy Spirit.
+They’re not under some unbiblical “umbrella of protection,” in which you advocate to the Father for them instead of Jesus, or you guide them instead of the Holy Spirit.
 Your duty as a Christian is to teach them

 As do you.
-And when you someday give an account of yourself to God, you do not want to have to defend yourself against the charge of usurping God’s authority so you could have your household running just the way you like it.
+And when you someday give an account of yourself to God, you do not want to have to defend yourself against the charge of usurping God’s authority so you could run your household just the way you like it.
 Fight any controlling tendencies you have, and